Harrison Square: Parkview Field

 The ballpark at Harrison Square is valued at $30 million with fixed seating of 6,000 and a capacity of 8,000 to 9,000 with the inclusion of non-fixed seats such as berm seating (estimated at 1,000) and bar and table top seating, as well as other non-fixed seating arrangements.

 Populous (formerly HOK Sport Venue Event) was selected to design the ballpark, which features a retro design that takes cues from the architecture of familiar Downtown Fort Wayne landmarks.
 The ballpark is located at the corner of West Brackenridge Street and Ewing Street.

 On September 11, 2008, Parkview Health System announced a 10-year naming rights deal that would dub the ballpark Parkview Field and have the sponsor provide health and food services there.

 Residential

 The Harrison apartments are valued at $14.5 million and number 44 residential units on the third and fourth floors, with south facing units looking onto the ballpark.
 There were originally three phases of residential included in the Harrison Square plan.
 The second and third phases are contracted to be completed after the prior phase has reached capacity.

 Retail and office

 The retail portion of the project is valued at $6 million and covers 24000 sqft at the ground level of The Harrison along West Jefferson Boulevard.
 Retail tenants also enjoy south facing views into the ballpark.
-Currently, a Three Rivers Federal Credit Union and Indianapolis-based O'Reilly's Irish Bar and Restaurant occupy space on the lower level.
+Currently, a Three Rivers Federal Credit Union and Indianapolis-based Los Patios Mexican Restaurant occupy space on the lower level.
 Carson Boxberger LLP occupies the entire second floor of The Harrison.